-Outcomes represent low expectations for students and lack of rigor, nor do they all reflect important learning in the discipline.
+Outcomes represent low expectations for students and lack of rigor, and do not all reflect important learning in the discipline.
 Outcomes are stated as activities, rather than as student learning.
 Outcomes reflect only one type of learning and only one discipline or strand, and are suitable for only some students.